 The focus of Heitz Cellars is their premium single vineyard designate Cabernet Sauvignons however they also make several other wines.
 We tried the 2006 Chardonnay – this wine has pleasant citrus driven aromas which lead to a palate that shows notes of lemon and green apple with some steely minerality notes towards the finish.
 This wine has just the right amount of tartness to pair well with food.
 Heitz also makes a Zinfandel.
 The 2005 vintage is not a jammy type of Zinfandel, rather its more lean and focused in style.
 It has spicy notes both on the bouquet and on the palate and screams to be paired with chocolate!

-Martha’s Vineyard (owned by Heitz Cellars) is one of the more recognizable vineyards in all of the Napa Valley; it is located against the western hills of the Oakville Appellation, one of Napa’s prime mostly valley floor Cabernet Sauvignon appellations.
+Martha’s Vineyard (owned by the May family, farming their vineyard since the early 1960s) is one of the more recognizable vineyards in all of the Napa Valley; it is located against the western hills of the Oakville Appellation, one of Napa’s prime mostly valley floor Cabernet Sauvignon appellations.

-This vineyard has been producing high end Cabernet’s for Heitz for many years and in 1966 Joe made the decision to bottle this wine as a single vineyard because of its own unique characteristics.
+This vineyard has been producing high end Cabernet Sauvignon for Heitz for decades; in 1966 Joe made the decision to bottle this wine as a single vineyard because of its own unique characteristics.
 He was one of the earlier Napa Vintners to bottle a single vineyard Cabernet Sauvignon and now today some of Napa’s most sought after wines are from single vineyards.
 This vineyard consistently shows great fruit as well as some minty and herbal characteristics.

 These are the types of wines that Heitz makes, wines that will age exceptionally well, are balanced upon release and remain balanced for many years.